 In a separate bowl, prepare your dry ingredients by whisking together the flour, salt and baking soda.

 Slip the paddle attachment onto your electric mixer and blend the sugar and orange zest together on low speed to release the oils from the orange.
 Add the seeds from your vanilla bean and beat to blend this well.
 Add your softened butter and continue to beat until the mixture is light.
 Add each egg, one at a time, making sure that each egg has been well blended before adding the next.
 Finally, you are going to mix in your orange juice.
 DON’T PANIC!
 AT THIS POINT THE MIXTURE WILL LOOK LIKE IT HAS CURDLED!
 IT’S OKAY!
 Remember, it’s the promise of spring and hope is in the air!

 Add the flour mixture and then the buttermilk.
 Blend until everything is just combined.
+Fold in the blueberries by hand.
 Fill each mini bundt about halfway full.
 Bake for about 20-22 minutes.
 The tops (which are really the bottoms) should be light golden, spring back to the touch.
 And a toothpick inserted into the center will come out clean.
 Let the pans cool for about 15 minutes and then turn them over a wire rack.
 Let them sit for another 10 minutes and then gently shake the pan.
 My bundts popped right out.
 If any seem to stick, gently run a toothpick around the edges to loosen.